South Slocan: Railway

-Industry & later community
+Industry and later community

 The 1928 opening of the South Slocan dam grew the settlement that became known as South Slocan Village.
 Although never incorporated, its commission of management functions like a council.
 The blurred boundaries now include parts of what might formerly have been considered Crescent Valley or Shoreacres.
 South Slocan is on the Kootenay, and not the Slocan, so is not generally regarded as being in the Slocan Valley.
 The Highway 3A/6 intersection is called Playmor Junction, but is virtually synonymous with South Slocan.

 In 1976, the Kootenay Canal hydroelectric power station opened.

 In 2019, Kalesnikoff Lumber erected a 110000 sqft multi species mass timber manufacturing facility.
 Reaching full production the next year, the state-of-the-art processing plant created around 50 new technology-centered jobs.

 When the former school building (1929), which has been used for various community activities, came to the end of its useful life, demolition in 2021 was unavoidable.

 Although the stores and hotels are long gone, St. Mathew's Anglican Church (1914), with its pseudo Gothic windows, alcove entrance and small bell tower atop the steeply pitched roof, still clings to the hillside along Slocan Village Road at the eastern edge.